Am0du/Am0du/README.md

 - 👋 Hi, I’m @Am0du
 - 👀 I’m interested in Cyber security, web deevlopment & Blockchain technology
-- 🌱 I’m currently learning Front-end web development
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on as many project as possible to help my growth
 - 📫 How to reach me amodudavid777@gmail.com